whiskyechobravo/kerko/docs/background.md

 ## Design choices

+Here are some of the design choices that have guided the development of Kerko so
+far:

 - Do not build a back-end.
 Let Zotero act as the "content management" system.
 - Allow Kerko to integrate into richer web applications.
-- Only implement in Kerko features that are related to the exploration of a bibliography.
-Let other parts of the web application handle all other features that might be needed.
+- Only provide features that pertain to the exploration of a bibliography.
+  Other features, even when they are common to many web sites, do not belong to Kerko and should be left to the applications to implement.
-- Use a lightweight framework (Flask) to avoid carrying many features that are not needed.
+- Use a lightweight framework to avoid carrying many features that are not needed by Kerko (Flask was selected for this reason).
-- Use pure Python dependencies to keep installation and deployment simple.
-Hence the use of Whoosh for search, for example, instead of Elasticsearch or Solr.
+- Use pure Python dependencies to keep installation and deployment simple (Hence the use of Whoosh for search, for example, instead of Elasticsearch or Solr).
 - Use a classic fullstack architecture.
 Keep it simple and avoid asset management.
 Some will want to replace the templates and stylesheets anyway.